matteobechere/PowerDecompositions.jl/README.md

 # PowerDecompositions.jl

-A Julia package for numerically finding and verifying decompositions of polynomials as sums of powers of forms.
+A Julia package for numerically finding and verifying decompositions of polynomials as sums of powers of forms (homogeneous polynomials).

 ## Installation